|The Chollerton Benefice||

 We do not have a sound system because the church is small, but anyway the Vicar has a strong voice!

-Dogs with well-behaved owners are positively welcome to our services.
+Dogs with well-behaved owners are very welcome to our services.
 However dogs MUST be kept on a leash at all times.
 No vehicles are permitted in the field without written confirmation from the Vicar.
 There is a small parking area by the road, or park on the verge leaving all gateways and the road clear.
 Please do not block entrances to the farm buildings nearby.

 This may seem like a lot of do's and don'ts, but be assured: the journey, which many see as a pilgrimage, is worth it.